kingyen/msgmanager/README.md

 * lib/GCommonFuncUtility.js: All of the specific functions will be listed here.
 * index.html: a simple html file with two buttons.
 Please note that this html file inclde an additional library from https://github.com/fgnass/spin.js/

-If you click start button on the web page.
-You will see a running spin.
+If you click start button on the web page, there will be a running spin.